Land Development Code Rewrite and Update

 What happens next?

-- Zoning Board Workshop – Santa Rosa County Zoning Board will have a Land Development Code Update workshop to discuss and review proposed changes.
-The meeting will be held at 6:00 p.m. on March 18, 2021, at the Santa Rosa County Administrative Complex in the Commissioners Board Room at 6495 Caroline Street, Milton, Florida.
+- Zoning Board Meeting – Santa Rosa County Zoning Board will have a Land Development Code update meeting to review proposed changes and make a recommendation to the Board of County Commissioners.
+The meeting will be held at 6 p.m. on June 17 at the Santa Rosa County Administrative Complex in the Commissioners Board Room at 6495 Caroline Street, Milton, Florida.

-- BOCC Workshops – Santa Rosa County Board of County Commissioner’s will have Land Development Code Update workshops to discuss and review proposed changes.
-The meetings will be held at 1:00 p.m. on Tuesday, April 20th and Wednesday, April 28th.
-Both meetings will take place at the Santa Rosa County Administrative Complex in the Commissioners Board Room at 6495 Caroline Street, Milton, Florida.
+- BOCC Adoption Meeting – Santa Rosa County Board of County Commissioners will have Land Development Code update meeting to review proposed changes and adopt.
+The meeting will be held at 9 a.m. on Thurs., July 29 at the Santa Rosa County Administrative Complex in the Commissioners Board Room at 6495 Caroline Street, Milton, Florida.

 Download the 2020 Land Development Code with matrix.